VA Palo Alto Residency: Primary Eye Care and Brain Injury Vision Rehabilitation

 The mission of the Optometric Residency in Primary Eye Care/Brain Injury Vision Rehabilitation at the Veterans Affairs Palo Alto Health Care System (VAPAHCS) is twofold:

 1. To provide a mentored learning environment in which the resident develops increased proficiency in the delivery of eye, vision, and health care to the veteran population served by VAPAHCS.

 2. To provide a mentored learning environment in which the resident attains advanced skills in the specialty of adult brain injury vision rehabilitation.

-This mentored educational and clinical experience prepares the optometrist for lifelong scholarship in patient care, education, and optometric leadership.
+This mentored educational and clinical experience prepares the optometrist for lifelong scholarship in patient care, education, and optometric leadership.1 position available.

 The program’s goals are to provide the resident with a varied clinical experience in primary optometric care and provide a didactic program that complements their clinical experience.
 The program endeavors to promote an appreciation of the significance of scholarly activity and professional development.
 Resident mentors will also educate and train the resident in the specialty skill of brain injury vision rehabilitation.

 The Residency year is from July 1 to June 30.